ibois-epfl/TSlam/eval/readme.md

 With these 3 data we are able to proceed to the next phase: the data analysis.

 [^1]: the Horn transformation for trajectories' alignement: B. K. P. Horn, “Closed-form solution of absolute orientation using unit quaternions,” Journal of the Optical Society of America A, vol. 4, no. 4, p.
 629, Apr.
 1987.
 [Online].
-Available: https://doi.org/10.1364/josaa.4.000629
+Available: https://doi.org/10.1364/josaa.4.000629 -->

 ---
-### Data analysis
+### Data analysis (error metrics)
 In this section we run analysis on the processed data to obtain the final evaluation results for (**i**) quantifying the error of the reconstructed algorithm, (**ii**) and the distance between the TSlam computed trajectory and the ground-truth trajectory.

 #### (i) TSlam reconstruction